Multiplication sign: Similar notations

 The lower-case Latin letter is sometimes used in place of the multiplication sign.
 This is considered incorrect in mathematical writing.

 In algebraic notation, widely used in mathematics, a multiplication symbol is usually omitted wherever it would not cause confusion: "a multiplied by b" can be written as ab or a b.

 Other symbols can also be used to denote multiplication, often to reduce confusion between the multiplication sign × and the common variable x.
 In some countries, such as Germany, the primary symbol for multiplication is the "dot operator" (as in a⋅b).
 This symbol is also used in compound units of measurement, e.g., N⋅m (see International System of Units § Lexicographic conventions).
 In algebra, it is a notation to resolve ambiguity (for instance, "b times 2" may be written as b⋅2, to avoid being confused with a value called b_{2}).
 This notation is used wherever multiplication should be written explicitly, such as in "ab = a⋅2 for b = 2"; this usage is also seen in English-language texts.
-In some languages, the use of full stop as a multiplication symbol, such as a.b, is common when the symbol for decimal point is comma.
+In some languages, the use of full stop as a multiplication symbol, such as a.b, is common when the symbol for the decimal point is a comma.